ignfer/portfolio/src/content/blog/why-astro.md

 ### Sometimes you dont have to think that much, you could just use an opinionated framework

-One of the things that I love and hate about React is the lack of "rules", yes you have good practices of course, but no one stops you from writing your Components in
+One of the things that I love as much as I hate about React is the lack of "rules", yes you have good practices of course, but no one stops you from writing your Components files in
 `kebab-case.tsx`, actually is how I prefer it!.

 Is good to have choices, but sometimes if the problem is trivial and thousand persons solved it before you, maybe you could re-use something.
 There are cases in which re-inventing